Why Did Russia Attack The 2016 Election? This Week's Whirlwind Offers New Clues

 Through a glass, darkly

-Putin said on Monday that he supported Trump in 2016 because of Trump's positions on improving the U.S.-Russia relationship.
+Putin said Monday that he supported Trump in 2016 because of Trump's positions on improving the U.S.-Russia relationship.
 The U.S. intelligence community also said Putin had a personal animus against Hillary Clinton that prompted him to do all he could to hurt her presidential bid.

 But misapprehensions in the East about the West run deep and have for decades.
 One, as described by Christopher Andrew and Vasili Mitrokhin in The Sword and the Shield, their history of the KGB, was a long-held belief within Moscow that sounds like what today is described as "the deep state."